Fiizza/Devixo/README.md

 # Devixo

-An AI developer assistant that combines chat, code review, code generation, and bug fixing in one workspace — built as a full-stack portfolio project.
+A full stack AI development solution that combines chat, code review, code generation, and bug fixing in one seamless workspace.

 ## Features